ellejxl/reproduce/README.md

     │            ├── SingleR.r                             # R scripts to run competing method SingleR on the selected dataset
     │            └── human_mouse_genes_Jul_24_2018.rda     # ortholog table provided by SingleCellNet to converted the human gene symbols to mouse ortholog gene symbols
     │
-    │     └── 5.
-CV_Baron
+    │     └── 5. within_study
+    │            ├── 1.
+Baron_human                        # R script and shell script to process the dataset
+    │            ├── 2.
+ALM                                # R script and shell script to process the dataset │            ├── 3.
+Baron_mouse                        # R script and shell script to process the dataset
+    │            ├── 4. cellbench_10x                      # R script and shell script to process the dataset
+    │            ├── 5. cellbench_cs                       # R script and shell script to process the dataset
+    │            ├── 6.
+MTG                                # R script and shell script to process the dataset │            ├── 7.
+PBMC_10x-v2                        # R script and shell script to process the dataset
+    │            ├── 8.
+PBMC_10x-v3                        # R script and shell script to process the dataset
+    │            ├── 9.
+PBMC_10x-CS                        # R script and shell script to process the dataset
+    │            ├── 10.
+PBMC_10x-DS                       # R script and shell script to process the dataset
+    │            ├── 11.
+PBMC_10x-ID                       # R script and shell script to process the dataset
-    │            ├── cv_Baronhuman.sh                      # Shell script to run cv_Baronhuman.R
+    │            ├── 12.
+PBMC_10x-SS                       # R script and shell script to process the dataset
-    │            ├── cv_Baronhuman.R                       # R script to process the Baron human pancreas dataset
+    │            ├── 13.
+PBMC_10x-SW                       # R script and shell script to process the dataset
-    │            ├── run_cellbench.sh                      # Shell script with loops to submit all shell scripts for each method on the Baron human pancreas dataset at once
+    │            ├── 14.
+VISp                              # R script and shell script to process the dataset │            ├── run_cv.sh                             # Shell script with loops to submit all shell scripts for each method on selected dataset at once
     │            ├── run.sh                                # Shell script to run each corresponding R script on the selected dataset
     │            ├── scAnnotate.r                          # R script to run our method, scAnnotate, on the selected dataset │            ├── CaSTLe.r                              # R script to run competing method CaSTLe on the selected dataset